Eos Energy Enterprises, Inc. (EOSE) Bundle

 Year established

-Eos Energy Storage, the predecessor to Eos Energy Enterprises, Inc., was founded in 2008.
+The company, originally named Eos Energy Storage, was founded in 2008.

 Original location

-The company established its initial operations in Edison, New Jersey, USA.
+Eos established its initial operations in Edison, New Jersey, which remains its corporate headquarters today.

 Founding team members

-Key figures in the founding included Michael Oster and Steve Amendola.
-They aimed to develop cost-effective, long-duration energy storage solutions.
+Key figures in the founding included Michael Oster and Steven Amendola, who aimed to commercialize cost-effective, long-duration energy storage solutions.

 Initial capital/funding